Phenomenal conservatism and the problem of reflective awareness

 Abstract

-This paper criticizes phenomenal conservatism––the influential view according to which a subject S’s seeming that P provides S with defeasible justification for believing P. I argue that phenomenal conservatism, if true at all, has a significant limitation: seeming-based justification is elusive because S can easily lose it by just reflecting on her seemings and speculating about their causes––I call this the problem of reflective awareness.
-Because of this limitation, phenomenal conservatism doesn’t have all the epistemic merits attributed to it by its advocates.
-If true, phenomenal conservatism would constitute a unified theory of epistemic justification capable of giving everyday epistemic practices a rationale, but it wouldn’t afford us the means of an effective response to the sceptic.
-Furthermore, phenomenal conservatism couldn’t form the general basis for foundationalism.
+This paper criticizes phenomenal conservatism-the view according to which a subject S's seeming that P provides S with defeasible justification for believing P. It argues that phenomenal conservatism, if true at all, has a significant limitation: seeming-based justification is elusive because S can easily lose it by just reflecting on her seemings and speculating about their causes.
+The paper also argues that because of this limitation, phenomenal conservatism doesn't have all the epistemic merits attributed to it by its advocates.
+If true, phenomenal conservatism constitutes a unified theory of epistemic justification capable of giving everyday epistemic practices a rationale, but it doesn't afford us the means of an effective response to the skeptic.
+Furthermore, phenomenal conservatism doesn't form the general basis for foundationalism.

 Lingua originaleInglese